hackoregon/openelections/api/Readme.md

 - Services - All complex business logic effecting multiple models, permissions, etc are located here.

 - test - All test files/folders follow the top level directories.
 Note, controllers are not tested separately.
 They are tested via routes.
+If test files get too long, create a new folder for the master test area, and smaller named files -> test/routes/users/invite.spec.ts

 ### Adding new libaries